GoogleContainerTools/kpt-functions-catalog/functions/go/set-labels/README.md

 <!--mdtogo:Short-->

-The `set-labels` function adds a list of [labels] to all resources.
-It's a common practice to add a set of labels for all the resource in a package.
+The `set-labels` function adds a list of labels to all resources.
+It's a common practice to add a set of labels for all the resources in a package.
 Kubernetes has some [recommended labels].

 For example, labels can be used in the following scenarios: